jcar/jcar/README.md

 ## What I Expect From You

 - **Own Your Craft**
   Be curious, be intentional, and invest in your skill set.
-Whether code, client service, or leadership—mastery matters.
+Whether code, client service, or leadership — mastery matters.

 - **Act With Integrity**
   Say what you mean.
 Follow through.
 Protect trust—internally and externally.